Kevlar info and Boat Rope Links

 I try to be accurate and check my figures, but mistakes happen.
 Check the suitability of any material against the technical information provided by the manufacturer.

-Many of the strength figures I quote come from Wikipedia or from the actual manufacturer.
+Many of the strength figures I quote come from Wikipedia or from the actual manufacturer if available.
 I sometimes make mistakes (!!?!) in transcribing the data.